0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 I will try during the dynamic analysis to find more information on the code in uplugplay.

-I saw at the beginning some occurence of crontab, I wanted to take a look to see if it was related to the persistance we just saw.
+I saw at the beginning some occurrence of crontab, I wanted to take a look to see if it was related to the persistence we just saw.
 ![IDA_5](/images/prometei-37.png)

 In this function, we see that a cron task is created "task.cron" set to be executed at each reboot.
 Then the path of a file is added "byte_1573A80", probably uplugplay.

 The current crontab is retrieved with "crontab -l" and a job research is done.
 If "no crontab" it creates a new entry, else, it does not insert a second one.
 There is a writing operation in the temporary file "task.cron" and its installation with "system("crontab task.cron")".
-Following this, the temporary file is delete "delete_file("task.cron")".
+Following this, the temporary file is deleted "delete_file("task.cron")".
 ![IDA_6](/images/prometei-36.png)

 To find "crontab task.cron", we see that the variable concatenates crontab with &v19[9] which is the start of 'task.cron' since in v19 we already have :